(Amended 3/07; 7/15; 9/21/18; 1/20; 6/8/22)

 - Faculty members with administrative responsibilities at the level of departmental executive officer (DEO) or above;

-- Any staff member whose primary job responsibility is to provide advice regarding a student's academic pursuits;
+- Any staff member whose primary job responsibility is to provide advice regarding a student's academic pursuits or other university-related activities;

-- The President, Special Assistant to the President for Equal Opportunity and Diversity, vice presidents (including assistant and associate vice presidents), and Executive Vice President and Provost (including assistant, associate, and vice provosts), and those persons' designees;
+- The President, the directors in the Office of Institutional Equity, vice presidents (including assistant and associate vice presidents), and Executive Vice President and Provost (including assistant and associate provosts), and those persons' designees;

-- Directors and supervisors in an employment context, other than Department of Public Safety personnel when receiving criminal complaints or reports; and
+- Directors and supervisors in an employment context, including faculty and staff who supervise student employees, in relation to matters involving the employees they supervise (other than Department of Public Safety personnel when receiving criminal complaints or reports); and

 - Human resource representatives (including all central University Human Resources staff).